OldrichKruchna/remote-handbook/README.md

 - The meetings are easier if all the attendees have similar conditions, so if everyone sits in front of their own computed.
 That helps from one-to-many meetings.
 - In case you have the one-to-many meeting, introduce everyone and clarify their role in the meeting.
 - Meeting is the worst place where to share things.
 So write down after each meeting what/who/when.
 - Invest more time to communication than usually.
 Introduce new people, say shortly what is your background, spend more time than usual, because communication windows is smaller than in the real life.
-Show collegues your office, share you context and background.
+Show colleagues your office, share you context and background.

 ## For people who work in the same office